mhdawson/self-service-agent-blueprint/README-NEW.md

 ### 1.4 What This Quickstart Provides

 This quickstart provides the framework, components and knowledge to accelerate your journey to deploying generative AI based self-service implementations.
 Many AI based IT process implementations should be able to share common components within an enterprise.
-The addition of agent configuration files, along with additional tools, knowledge bases and evaluations complete the implementation for a specific use case.
+The addition of agent configuration files, along with additional tools, knowledge bases, and evaluations, completes the implementation for a specific use case.
 Often no code changes to the common components will be required to add support for an additional use case.

 ### 1.5 What You'll Build